alces-flight/flight-pam/README.md

 ### Use Flight PAM for all password authentication on Centos 7

-Edit the file `/etc/pam.d/password-auth` and add the following line to the desired location.
+Edit the files `/etc/pam.d/password-auth` and `/etc/pam.d/system-auth` and add the following line to the desired location.
 We recommend adding it directly above the `pam_unix.so` line.

 ```
 auth        include       /opt/flight/etc/pam.d/flight